ET-z/engg1340-119/README.md

 ```

 > [!CAUTION]
 > Make sure your terminal is big enough to run the game!
 > Resizing the screen, lowering the font size in your terminal or changing to another terminal are proven methods.
 The screen size is set so that the UX is optimized

 ---

 ## How to play the game

 Refer to the tutorial (t) on the initial menu screen.
 GOAL: Outlast the dealer.

 Choose the difficulty of the AI when starting the game, there are 3 modes to be chosen from.

 > 1. Dumb AI: Always shoots the player
-   > 2. Risk aware: if there is more than 40% chance of a live shell, it will shoot the player
+> 2. Random AI: Flips a coin to shoot himself or the player
-   > 3. Scope aware: knows the order of the shells and will act accordingly
+> 3. Smart AI: Keeps track of live and blank shells remaining an considers probability.
-Controls:
+>     Controls:
 >     Use the arrow keys to navigate your inventory
 >     E/e -> Pick up and use an item
 >     Enter/ Space -> Initiate shooting, choose 1 to shoot yourself, choose 2 to shoot The Dealer.

-[!NOTE]
+> [!NOTE]
 > For the best experience, we recommend playing the official [soundtrack](https://www.youtube.com/watch?app=desktop&v=tZmq052Cf_Q&ab_channel=Tobythefloof) in the background!

 ### Items